-It is an exciting time to be an epidemiologist!
+Welcome to Epidemiology!
+It is the right time to be an epidemiologist.

-We offer two master's degree programs (MPH or MS) and two doctoral degree programs (PhD or DrPH).
+We offer two master’s degree programs (MPH or MS) and a PhD program that can be research or practice oriented.
 Three groups of students are particularly encouraged to apply:

 - Individuals with a variety of prior health-related professional degrees (e.g., physicians, veterinarians, dentists, nurses) who wish to learn more about epidemiological methods and research to enhance their current health professional activities or help them expand into a greater research or teaching role.